swindlesmccoop/bad-apple-arduino/README.md

 * A bunch of wires
 * Button

-# Setup
+# Setup/Instructions

 ## From https://github.com/P0keDev/Midi2Arduino
-  Download and unzip the GitHub repository somewhere on your computer.
   Install the ToneLib library (libraries/ToneLib) as you would any 3rd party library.
   Navigate to C:\Program Files (x86)\Arduino\hardware\arduino\avr\cores\arduino and remove Tone.cpp (this is important!)
 I suggest backing up Tone.cpp to another  location if you ever want it again.
 If you delete it completely, you'll have to reinstall the Arduino IDE to get it back.

+## From me
+1. Download this repo
+2. Open up the `badapple` folder
+3. Open up `badapple.ino`
+4. Push it to your board

 ## Picture
 ![alt text](https://github.com/swindlesmccoop/bad-apple-arduino/blob/main/wiring.png?raw=true)